BolajiAyodeji/Blogposts/ckev70ha100hfp6s1492masan.md

 ## Can you briefly tell us about your job title?

-**Peace:** I recently became a Senior Product Designer at Tjommi.
+**Peace:** I recently started consulting as a Senior Product Designer for Tjommi.
 My role is to create interfaces to help people seamlessly interact with our product, participating in all phases of the development, from scratch to delivery.
 I constantly collaborate with the developing team in order to bring value to the customer’s experience.

 As a product designer, I am not only focused on the aesthetics and interactions, but the ENTIRE user experience.
 I am all about solving problems and this requires skills like research, business strategy, prototyping, user testing, etc., to create a platform where users feel comfortable interacting with.